-A flavourful homemade sugar free bbq sauce that comes together in only 5 minutes!
-It's spicy, smoky, sweet and tangy at the same time - perfect for grilling meat and for dipping.
-Low carb, Keto, gluten free and made with common ingredients.
+A flavourful homemade sugar-free bbq sauce that comes together in only 5 minutes!
+It's spicy, smoky, sweet and tangy at the same time - perfect for grilling meat and dipping.
+The recipe is low in carbs, gluten-free and made with common kitchen cupboard ingredients.

 Sugar acts as a preservative.
 It extends the shelf life of products.
 It is cheap.
 It enhances taste.
 People love sugar because it triggers the release of dopamine in the reward centre of the brain.
 Eating sugar makes us want to eat more sugar.

 All of this is GREAT for business - and bad for our health.